carriercomm/Neophytos/README.md

 how to decrypt the file but it comes at a potential cost of security.
 I am not a cryptography expert so it is hard for me to say just how this could turn out, but you should be aware of how the encrypted file is tagged.
-This system makes your encryption filter very important as it is the link to decrypting your files once encrypted unless you can rebuild it.
+This system makes your encryption filter very important as it is the link to decrypting your files once3 encrypted unless you can rebuild it.

+Also of important is the order of the filters in the file.
+If the first filter tagged with `apple` accepts a file then it exits and `apple` is applied.
+The `grape` nor `square` tagged encryption filters will not run.
+So the order in which you place the filters is very important in order to ensure that the correct encryption is applied to the file.

 To review - when using client side encryption the server never sees the encryption key.
 The entire process happens on the client.
 The files are stored in their encrypted state.
 The encryption